jembi/openhim-console/README.md

 Set the `PROTOCOL`, `HOST` and `PORT` constants to values that point to your OpenHIM server.
 Note: this OpenHIM server MUST be acessible to client computer that displays the OpenHIM console as a connection is made directly from the client to the OpenHIM server.

 Using this config file you can also configure the title for the console as well as various footer information.

+**If you get a server error when trying to login**, it could be becasue your the OpenHIM-core server uses a self-signed certificate for it's API by default.
+To get around this, try the following to accept the certificate (**Note**: the proper way to fix this is to install a proper signed certificatge on the OpenHIM-core, good for production but costs money if just testing):

+Visit the following link: https://localhost:8080/authenticate/root@openhim.org in Chrome.
+Make sure you are visiting this link from the system that is running the OpenHIM-core.
+Otherwise, replace `localhost` with the appropriate server address.
+You should see a message saying "Your connection is not private".
+Click "Advanced" and then click "Proceed".
+Once you have done this, you should see some JSON, you can ignore this and close the page.
+Ths will ignore the fact that the certificate is self-signed.
+Now, you should be able to go back to the Console login page and login.

 Login Credentials
 ---------------